Mathew-Gao/Restaurant-Review-sentiment-analysis--NLP-machine-learning/README.md

 # Restaurant Review Sentiment Analysis

 This GitHub repository contains an application for sentiment analysis on restaurant reviews, using a polarity dictionary to identify positive and negative words.
-The repository includes a polarity dictionary, a dataset and dictionary for all four aspects of restaurant reviews, and saved configurations and results from previous runs of the model.
+The repository includes a polarity dictionary, a dataset and dictionary for all four aspects of restaurant reviews, and saved configurations and results from previous runs of the a variety of machine learning models.
 These results are used for graphing and reporting on the application's performance.

 # Submitted Files